 The barb will be a specific fractional size, and that is the size that will correspond to the I.D. of the hose.

-Once the barb is inside the hose, slide the gear clamp back up the hose until it's well over the barb on the fitting and tighten securely.
+Once the barb is inside the hose, slide the gear clamp back up the hose until it's well over the barb inserted inside the hose.
+Tighten securely.

-Though they both are used to transport compressed air, air hose is not the same as compressed air tubing.
+Though they both are used to transport compressed air, air hose is not the same, nor is measured the same as compressed air tubing.
+Again, here is information about compressed air tube.